 Movebank is free to use and offers a growing number of services for managing, sharing, analyzing and archiving animal movement and bio-logging data.

-The Movebank database supports the import of animal tracking data based on almost any method—GPS, Argos Doppler locations, radio transmitters, solar geolocators, bird rings and natural markers—along with associated attributes and measurements from other on-animal sensors.
+The Movebank database supports the import of animal tracking data based on almost any method—GPS, Argos Doppler locations, radio and acoustic telemetry, solar geolocators, bird rings and natural markers—along with associated attributes and measurements from other on-animal sensors.
 Once imported, you can view tracks, manage deployment information and use all the other Movebank features described below.
 Having your data in Movebank also serves as a free backup of data you have stored on your personal computer.

 Set up live data feeds: We offer automated data feeds for a growing number of data providers.
 If you are currently collecting data from these tags, you can set up a live feed in Movebank that will import new locations several times daily.